gogolcorp/go-yave/README.md

 You can **add, edit or remove** them.
 To automatically update these labels, you need to **install** the ["Settings" GitHub app](https://github.com/apps/settings), which will **syncs repository settings defined in the file above to your repository**.

-## III - CI/CD, release and container registry
+## IV - CI/CD, release and container registry

 ### A - CI